alizadina/mediumish/_posts/2024-08-01-real-time-data-prime-time.md

     dashboard -->|Views Reports| ceo[CEO]
 </div>

 This outlines a “conventional” batch-oriented data architecture, which fundamentally acts upon data stored at rest.
-However, they generally follow "reload and recompute" everything semantics and therefore large latency penalities to access the storage layer, then load everything into memory, process the results and writing it back.
+However, they generally follow "reload and recompute" everything semantics and therefore large latency penalties to access the storage layer, then load everything into memory, process the results and write it back.

 This begs the question: Why isn't incremental processing on data as it arrives the right thing to do?
 The answer is, yes (but is it worth it?).
-It comes with a lot of nuances, that arise out of different notions of time domain processing, consistency models ("procesing semantics") and xpectations on completeness & correctness.
+It comes with a lot of nuances that arise out of different notions of time domain processing, consistency models ("processing semantics") and expectations on completeness & correctness.
 Combined with all [fallacies of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing), and the fact that we are acting upon unbounded data and finite computing resources.
 We have to process decisions based on a snapshot of “what we know now,” knowing that we may not have the full information.

 Since we're throwing physics metaphors in the post: Batch vs Streaming is a little like classical mechanics and quantum mechanics.